 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

-Butterfly gliomas are a high grade astrocytoma, usually a glioblastoma (WHO grade IV), which crosses the midline via the corpus callosum.
+Butterfly gliomas are high-grade astrocytomas, IDH-mutant or glioblastomas, IDH-wildtype that cross the midline via the corpus callosum.
 Other white matter commissures are also occasionally involved.
 The term butterfly refers to the symmetric wing-like extensions across the midline.

-Most frequently butterfly gliomas occur in the frontal lobes, crossing via the genu of the corpus callosum, however posterior butterflies are also encountered.
+Butterfly gliomas most frequently occur in the frontal lobes, crossing via the genu of the corpus callosum, however, posterior butterfly gliomas are also encountered.

 Treatment and prognosis

 Like all high-grade gliomas the prognosis is dismal, and usually, no attempt at "curative" resection is made.

 cerebral metastases (rare)

 - 1. Lee H, Williams R, Kalnin A, Wolansky L. Toxoplasmosis of the Corpus Callosum: Another Butterfly.
 AJR Am J Roentgenol.
 1996;166(6):1280-1. doi:10.2214/ajr.166.6.8633432 - Pubmed

 - 2. Rees J, Smirniotopoulos J, Jones R, Wong K. Glioblastoma Multiforme: Radiologic-Pathologic Correlation.
 Radiographics.
 1996;16(6):1413-38; quiz 1462. doi:10.1148/radiographics.16.6.8946545 - Pubmed